Tom Hardy: 2011–2017: Hollywood stardom

-2018–2025: Venom films and beyond
+2018–present: Venom films and beyond

-In 2018 Hardy starred in the film Venom as the title comic book sometime hero, Eddie Brock, and the symbiote Venom.
-Based on the Marvel source material, the film was released on 5 October, and is the first instalment in Sony's Spider-Man Universe.
+In 2018, Hardy starred in the film Venom as the title comic book sometime hero, Eddie Brock, and the symbiote Venom.
+Based on the Marvel source material, the film was released on 5 October, and is the first installment in Sony's Spider-Man Universe.
 In 2019 Hardy served as an executive producer in the 2019 BBC/FX three-part miniseries A Christmas Carol.
 In 2020 Hardy starred in Josh Trank's Al Capone biographical film Capone.

 Hardy is attached to star as the British war photographer Don McCullin in a film based on McCullin's autobiography, Unreasonable Behaviour.
 Hardy reprised the role of Eddie Brock and Venom in the sequel Venom: Let There Be Carnage and co-wrote the story for the film.
 He is also slated to star as the Antarctic explorer Sir Ernest Shackleton in a biopic being created by the same makers of Taboo.
 The Shackleton film, which will cover one of the most harrowing stories of survival in exploration history, is also being produced by Hardy's production company Hardy Son & Baker.
 In May 2024 he and Mahershala Ali were announced to be working on the crime thriller 77 Blackout.
 The Venom film franchise ended in October 2024 with Venom: The Last Dance.
-Currently, Hardy stars in Guy Ritchie's MobLand which premiered 30 March 2025 on Paramount+.
+Hardy starred in Guy Ritchie's MobLand which premiered 30 March 2025 on Paramount+.
 It features Pierce Brosnan and Helen Mirren as heads of the Harrigan crime family.
+In May 2026, it was reported that Hardy would not be returning for Season 3 of MobLand, Hardy was not asked to return to the series following onset issues with executive producer Jezz Butterworth, 101 Studios, and others.
 Hardy also starred in the Netflix film Havoc.

+In 2021, the hip-hop collective Czarface began collaborating with an anonymous rapper under the moniker of Frankie Pulitzer; it has been widely speculated that Pulitzer is Hardy, although Hardy has never publicly confirmed this.
+Their debut collaborative album, Czarface Meets Frankie Pulitzer, was released on August 28, 2026; it features collaborations with Busta Rhymes, Method Man and El-P.

 Philanthropy

-In 2010 Hardy became an ambassador for the Prince's Trust, a British youth charity which provides training, personal development, business start-up support, mentoring, and advice.
-In 2012 he and his then-girlfriend (now-wife) Charlotte Riley became patrons of Bowel Cancer UK.
+In 2010, Hardy became an ambassador for the Prince's Trust (now the King's Trust), a British youth charity which provides training, personal development, business start-up support, mentoring, and advice.
+In 2012, he and his then-girlfriend (now-wife) Charlotte Riley became patrons of Bowel Cancer UK.
 Prior to the inaugural Invictus Games held in London in September 2014, he, along with other entertainers and athletes, read the poem "Invictus" in a promotional video.